Carrie Fisher’s Dog Delivers A Heartbreaking Response After Princess Leia’s Death

 — Carrie Fisher's Dog (@Gary_TheDog) December 24, 2016

 According to International Business Times, Fisher passed away at UCLA Medical Center after she suffered a heart attack on a flight from London to Los Angeles.
-Fisher was best known for her role as Princess Leia in Star Wars: Episode IV – A New Hope, Star Wars: Episode V – The Empire Strikes Back, Star Wars: Episode VI – The Force Awakens, and most recently, Star Wars: The Force Awakens in 2016.
+Fisher was best known for her role as Princess Leia in Star Wars: Episode IV: A New Hope, Star Wars: Episode V: The Empire Strikes Back, Star Wars: Episode VI: Return of the Jedi, and most recently, Star Wars: The Force Awakens in 2015.

 After Fisher passed away Tuesday morning, People published the official statement from the actress’s spokesperson, Simon Halls.
-The statement came on behalf of Fisher’s daughter, actress Billie Lourd, “It is with a very deep sadness that Billie Lourd confirms that her beloved mother Carrie Fisher passed away at 8:55 this morning.”
+The statement came on behalf of Fisher’s daughter, actress Billie Lourd.

+“It is with a very deep sadness that Billie Lourd confirms that her beloved mother Carrie Fisher passed away at 8:55 this morning.”

 “She was loved by the world and she will be missed profoundly,” Lourd said about her mother.
 “Our entire family thanks you for your thoughts and prayers.”
 After the official announcement of Fisher’s death, Gary was back on Twitter to make a heartbreaking statement about his mother’s passing.
 The Fisher pet said, “I’ll still be waiting for you….”